Sunday Anxiety: Why Sunday Evenings Feel So Heavy

 Something deeper: - Dread that starts Friday evening - Physical symptoms (nausea, headaches, insomnia) - Can't enjoy weekends at all - Persists even after tasks are done

 If it's the second category, Sunday anxiety isn't the problem - it's a symptom of a bigger issue (toxic workplace, wrong career, burnout).
+And in joint family setups, Sunday dread compounds because Monday means leaving the household tension behind only to return to it Friday evening - work-life balance is a Maya thing too because family pressure compounds work stress.

 What Actually Helps (Science-Backed)